 Dr. Andrew Pridjian is a fellowship-trained urologist specializing in the minimally invasive treatment of urologic cancers and benign conditions.
-Dr. Pridjian graduated magna cum laude from Tulane University with a Bachelor of Science in his hometown of New Orleans, Louisiana.
+He is especially skilled in robotic surgery for invasive bladder cancer, kidney cancer, testicular cancer, and prostate cancer.
 He received his medical degree from Thomas Jefferson Medical College in Philadelphia, Pennsylvania.
 While there, he was elected as president of the Student Council as well as president of the Urology Society.
 After completing his internship in general surgery at Ronald Reagan UCLA Medical Center in Los Angeles, Dr. Pridjian headed back to Philadelphia to complete his residency training in urology at Thomas Jefferson University Hospital where he served as chief resident in the Urology Department in his final year.

 Following his residency, Dr. Pridjian returned to Los Angeles, California to complete a fellowship at the University of Southern California (USC) in advanced robotic surgery and urologic oncology.
 At USC, he had the opportunity to learn from some of the most experienced robotic surgeons in the world, including Dr. Inderbir Gill, and gained extensive experience in the minimally invasive treatment of benign and malignant urologic disease.
 Additionally, at USC he served as a clinical instructor for education.